Ahn Jung-hwan: After retirement

-After retiring from professional football, Ahn has usually worked as a television personality.
+After retiring from professional football, Ahn has worked as a television personality.
 He is considered one of the most successful athletes-turned-comedians in South Korea, alongside Kang Ho-dong and Seo Jang-hoon.
-His unaffected and sharp talking has attracted a lot of viewers.
-He also hosted some television shows including Please Take Care of My Refrigerator.
+He has also hosted some television shows including Please Take Care of My Refrigerator.

 Ahn has worked as a football commentator, and has provided live commentaries of South Korea's football matches broadcast by Munhwa Broadcasting Corporation since 2014.

 In 2012, Ahn was appointed an honorary ambassador for the K League.
 He toured all 16 stadiums of K League clubs and invited his teammates at the 2002 World Cup to the K League All-Star Game.
 He was acclaimed for his enthusiastic publicity campaign.

 Ahn was one of the carriers of the Olympic flame at the opening of the 2018 Winter Olympics.

 Ahn, who steadily volunteered his services and donations since becoming footballer, was appointed an honorary ambassador for Save the Children in 2019.
 Until 2023, he donated ₩300 million, the profits from his YouTube channel, to Save the Children and participated in various charity activities.

 In 2021, Ahn co-founded entertainment company "Moongchin Project".

 In October 2024, he participated in the Nexon Icon Match in Korea as a striker team.